jabelone/BoeingHackathon2018/README.md

 # BoeingHackathon2018
-Our teams entry to the Boeing Hackathon in Brisbane 2018
+Our team's entry to the Boeing Hackathon in Brisbane 2018